BinomialLLC/basis_universal/shader_deblocking/README.md

 CPU deblocking before transcoding to BC7 or other LDR texture formats.
 It's also possible to add deblocking filter awareness to our ASTC/XUASTC/etc. encoders.

 Note: We're amazed the GPU hardware vendors haven't implemented this feature directly in silicon yet.
-It's obviously extremely useful.
+It's obviously extremely useful, even necessary at the largest ASTC block sizes.

 ## Running the Sample